mmul-it/training/KCNT-ITK-01/Exercise.015.md

 5. Scale down the application to 1 replica.
 Check and see when the operation ends.

 6. Configure autoscaling on this application with a minumum of 1 pod, a maximum of 3 pods based on a CPU load of 50%.
 Then check if everything changed as expected.

+7. Install the `stress` command inside the `nginx` pod and launch it with `stress --cpu 3` to increase the CPU load.
+Then check if pod replicas are increased by hpa.

+8. Stop `stress` command and check that the replicas come back to 1.